jimmyjamesarnold/annoPipeline/README.txt

 To install:

-Download or clone the repo and run: python setup.py install
+Download or clone the repo in the annoPipeline directory, run: python setup.py install

+- any missing dependencies will be installed, may take a few seconds

-then, from python run:
+Then, in python run:
 from annoPipeline import *

-To
+See below for example use cases:

 Typical usage often looks like this::